Code-Institute-Submissions/dublin_intercambio/README.md

     * Is easy to navigate.
     * Has a warm, friendly and inviting feel to it.
     * Ensures the important information is easy to find and access.
-    * Encouraging users to attend the events and get involved.
+    * Encourages users to attend the events and get involved.

 ##### User stories
 1. As a new visitor to the website, I want to know where and when the language exchange events are taking place.